 Electronic authentication such as a digital certificate can serve the function of online identity verification.
-In addition, digital certificates can encrypt sensitive information in online transactions.
+In addition, the public key of digital certificates can be used to encrypt sensitive information in online transactions.
 Here you can learn more about electronic authentication, what digital certificates do, the digital certificates recognised in Hong Kong and some of the online Government services that accept them.

 Digital Certificates & Their Uses

 A digital certificate is a form of electronic record that serves as an identification of who you are in conducting online transactions.
 Under the Electronic Transactions Ordinance (Cap.
 553) (ETO), electronic or digital signatures have the same legal status as paper-based signatures.

 For transactions not involving Government entities, a signature requirement under the law can be met by any form of electronic signature including digital signature so long as it is reliable, appropriate and agreed by the recipient.
 For transactions involving Government entities, a signature requirement under the law can be satisfied by a digital signature supported by a recognised digital certificate.

 Digital certificates can be carried in Hong Kong ID Cards, installed in your PCs and other storage devices where appropriate.
 Usually, your digital certificate is protected by a password of your own and you will be asked to enter your password before accessing your digital certificates for online transactions.

 Digital Certificates Recognised in Hong Kong

 Recognised digital certificates for personal use currently available in Hong Kong are issued by the two recognised certification authorities, namely the Hongkong Post Certification Authority and Digi-Sign Certification Services Limited.

 Hongkong Post e-Certs

 Hongkong Post Certification Authority is the public recognised certificate authority in Hong Kong.
 It issues recognised digital certificates under the brand name "e-Cert", for personal and organisational use.
 The e-Certs can be used in a range of Government e-services, online banking services and other services like exchanging encrypted electronic documents with third parties.